 4.2 A suitable method is described by Gmehling and Rasmussen (Ind.
 Eng.
 Chem.
 Fundament, 21, 186, (1982)).
 For a mixture containing non-volatile components, e.g. polymers or additives, the flash point is calculated from the volatile components.
 It is considered that a non-volatile component only slightly decreases the partial pressure of the solvents and the calculated flash point is only slightly below the measured value.

-5. Screening procedures for substances which may be flammable solids (Class 4)
+5. Screening procedures for substances which may be flammable solids

-5.1 Substances which may be self-reactive substances (Division 4.1)
+5.1 Substances which may be self-reactive substances

 The classification procedures (see section 20.4) for self-reactive substances need not be applied if: